The Disappearance of Eleanor Rigby: Release

 Myriad Pictures initially began pre-selling the rights to the two films at the 2012 Cannes Film Festival, with the films being sold in nine territories.
 After the film's Toronto premiere, The Weinstein Company acquired domestic distribution rights to the film for $3 million.
 On June 27, 2014, The Weinstein Company released the first trailer for the film.

 Reception

 The Disappearance of Eleanor Rigby was met with generally positive reviews.
 On Rotten Tomatoes, the film has a rating of 66%, based on 90 reviews, with an average rating of 6.44/10.
 The website's critical consensus reads: "Led by strong performances from Jessica Chastain and James McAvoy, The Disappearance of Eleanor Rigby is a hauntingly original rumination on love and loss."
 Metacritic gives Them a weighted average score of 57 out of 100, based on 33 critics, indicating "mixed or average reviews"; Him and Her received "generally favorable reviews", with scores of 63 out of 100 based on 11 critics and 67 out of 100 based on 12 critics.

-Kyle Smith of the New York Post, while commenting on the film's gimmicky title and plot similarities to the 2010s drama film Rabbit Hole, found the film elegant and wrote that Benson makes it "ache and shimmer like a sublime concerto."